3-Day Istanbul Itinerary for First-Timers | Turkey

 It remained as a working mosque until 1934 Turkish president Kemal Ataturk turned it into a museum before it was reverted once again to a mosque in July 2020.

 Considered a miracle of engineering, Hagia Sophia has been the inspiration for several important religious buildings, including its neighbour, the Blue Mosque.
-As soon as you enter this magnificent building, you’ll be left speechless by the huge 60-metre high dome, decorated with sparkling gold tiles.
+As soon as you enter this magnificent building, you’ll be left speechless by the huge 60-metre-high dome, decorated with sparkling gold tiles.

 We spent a long time exploring inside Hagia Sophia and admiring the incredible dome, mosaics and frescoes.
 There are also eight large black discs with gold calligraphy on them, four are the largest examples of calligraphy in the Islamic world.